leonardzh/temp-sentiment/README.md

 `split_tweets.py` would split the large json to 1-2GB pieces to leverage the multiple processing of converting json to CSV.

 ## Convert tweets in json to CSV

+`Convert_Tweets_CSV.py` extract geolocation and convert json to data tables in CSV.